ikuehl/KAScriptLib/README.md

 - adding traces through connections between different flavours of requirements and between requirements and design elements
 - removing Version Control flag from packages
 - a minimal unit test framework let you write test cases with assertions.

+<h2>Documentation</h2>
+The code is documented with jsdoc.
+Therefore a special plugin has been developed to parse successfully EA flavor of Javascript.